phoenixzhao7/Graphic-Design-Portfolio/README.md

 # Phoenix Zhao — Graphic Design Portfolio

-Greetings!
-This repository showcases the digital illustrations I've worked on in the past for various clubs, organizations, and other creative endeavors.
-My interactive website includes an image display and a short caption for each project.
+Collection of my digital illustrations created for various clubs, organizations, and creative projects.
+The accompanying interactive website presents each piece with an image display and a brief caption.

+You can view the portfolio online here --> https://phoenixzhao7.github.io/Graphic-Design-Portfolio/

 ## License